 Moving to Missouri?

-The European Spongy Moth (Lymantria dispar) formerly known as the spongy moth, is one of North America’s most destructive invasive forest pests, defoliating up to 13 million acres of forest per year.
+The European Spongy Moth (Lymantria dispar) formerly known as the gypsy moth, is one of North America’s most destructive invasive forest pests, defoliating up to 13 million acres of forest per year.
 It was first introduced near Boston, Massachusetts in the late 1860s and since then has expanded its range over the northeastern states.

 While a reproducing population of spongy moths have never been found in Missouri, every year we find spongy moth life stages that have been transported here on outdoor household articles, vehicles or commercial shipments from infested states (see ‘Missouri Spongy Moth Positive Trap History Map’).
 The most notable findings were egg masses and caterpillars found in Dent County, and numerous male moths near Branson, Mo., in the 1990s.
 These introductions were successfully eliminated, delaying the establishment of the spongy moth in our state.